Matkins15/wdi-project-3/README.md

 # LedgR

 When applying for jobs, **LedgR** keeps you organized!
 Using **LedgR** to store all your job leads, keeps you on top of all the past and present jobs that intrest you the most!
-Adding notes to your job leads will help maintain follow up dates, and certain detials, and deadlines not to overlook when applying or reapplying.
+Adding notes to your job leads will help maintain follow up dates, certain detials, and deadlines not to overlook when applying or reapplying.
 **LedgR** keeps your eyes on the prize when pursuing your dream job that you want the most!
 Sign up today!

-# Technologies Used
+## Technologies Used

 * HTML & CSS
 * Mongoose